Supply Chain Management and Logistics Program

 - Get instructor support whenever you need it

 - Stay motivated and engaged through online discussions

 - Get access to the Herzing Open Education Program (HOEP), which lets you take additional courses after graduation, tuition-free!

 - Our grads get hired!
-88% graduate employment rate in 2019 (based on most recent available data)
+In 2020, 86% of available graduates found employment in a related field (based on most recent available data)